Trump again attacks Fauci’s guidance as coronavirus infections tick upward

 One senior administration official said the White House moved to book Eric Trump, the president’s son, on the Sunday political talk shows this past weekend, rather than Fauci, to put forward a campaign-focused message.
 The official, like others, spoke on the condition of anonymity to describe internal deliberations.

-Trump has complained to aides that Fauci labeled a Rose Garden event on Sept.
+Trump has complained to aides that Fauci labeled a Rose Garden gathering on Sept.
 26 — which has been suspected of being at the center of a coronavirus outbreak that has infected Trump, first lady Melania Trump and at least 33 other White House aides and associates — as a “superspreader event.”

-Fauci has battled with Scott Atlas, the president’s coronavirus adviser, who regularly eschews wearing a mask and is frequently at Trump’s side in the Oval Office.
+Fauci has also battled with Scott Atlas, the president’s coronavirus adviser, who regularly eschews wearing a mask and is frequently at Trump’s side in the Oval Office.

 Atlas has advocated for fully reopening schools and businesses without restrictions and questions well-established science on masks, social distancing and testing — all positions that are in line with Trump’s desire to move past the pandemic and assure people life is returning to normal.

-Fauci has been internally critical of the president’s campaign, telling other advisers they are taking dangerous risks with big events, officials said.
+Fauci has been internally critical of the president’s campaign, telling other advisers the frequent big events are posing dangerous risks, officials said.

 The campaign did not tell Fauci that it would be using him in the advertisement, two campaign officials said.
 But advisers bragged about the spot in advance, saying it could help turn around the president’s poor public approval rating on his handling of the pandemic.

-Recent polls show Biden with a widening lead nationally and a continued edge in several key swing states.
+Recent polls show Biden with a widening lead nationally and a continued edge in several swing states.

-“Not sure why going to battle with the administration’s most popular member is the best campaign strategy for us,” one administration official said of Trump’s decision to go after Fauci Tuesday.
+“Not sure why going to battle with the administration’s most popular member is the best campaign strategy for us,” one administration official said of Trump’s decision to go after Fauci on Tuesday.

-With his diminished White House influence, Fauci has instead sought to speak directly to the public through television appearances, where he has continued to advocate basic public health measures that the administration has flouted — making him unpopular with one regular viewer.
+With his diminished White House influence, Fauci has instead sought to speak directly to the public through television appearances, in which he has continued to advocate for basic public health measures that the administration has flouted — making him unpopular with one regular viewer.

 “The main place he sees Dr. Fauci is on TV,” one senior administration official said of Trump.